FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/sdk/c_sdk/api.md

 - Parameters:
   - config: configuration object, refer to [configuration object](./config.html#id2)
 - Return:
-  - return 'sdk' pointer
+  - returns the 'sdk' pointer
-  - Failed to return 'NULL', you can call 'bcos _ sdk _ get _ last _ error' to get the error information, refer to the 'bcos _ sdk _ get _ last _ error' interface introduction
+  - 'NULL' is returned.
+You can call 'bcos _ sdk _ get _ last _ error' to obtain the error information.
+For more information, see 'bcos _ sdk _ get _ last _ error'
-- 注意:
+- Attention:
   - The created 'sdk' object needs to be released by the 'bcos _ sdk _ destroy' interface to avoid memory leakage

 ### `bcos_sdk_create_by_config_file`